British Hindus reject report claiming ties being formed with far right over ‘hatred for Muslims’

 “It is baseless and without evidence,” the newspaper quoted the group as saying.
 “This article is making Hindus feel less safe in the UK.”

 Another Hindu organisation, Hindus for Labour, rejected the report.
-“No credible Hindu organisation in the UK, or major Hindu confederation, has aligned itself with any right-wing British Hindu group,” The Times of India quoted its chairperson Neeraj Patil as saying.
+“No credible Hindu organisation in the UK, or major Hindu confederation, has aligned itself with any right-wing British group,” The Times of India quoted its chairperson Neeraj Patil as saying.

 Those making such claims should be asked to provide evidence, Patil said.
 “These narratives are part of an anti-Hindu agenda promoted by certain elements who resent the growing influence of British Hindus,” he added.